 Over the past year, businesses have seen a dramatic shift towards remote work as a result of measures taken to reduce the risk of COVID-19 spread.
 Many have shifted the emphasis on where work is done to a prioritization of how work is done.
-As a result, employers and employees are coming to terms with a mobile workforce as the norm, rather than the exception.
+As a result, employers and employees are coming to terms with working remotely as the norm, rather than the exception.

 Here is what you need to know if your workforce has shifted to remote work as a result of the pandemic: